dpjanes/iotdb-nlp/stanford/server/README.md

 This code in this folder follows the Stanford licensing.

 ## HOWTO

+Note that I'm not really a Java guy.
+The code is solid, but there's no Gradle or Maven or any of that other framework stuff here.

 ### Installation

 You need to have a modern Java installed on your computer.